MarcAlx/Geometry-Escape/README.md

 # Geometry-Escape
-A shoot'em up made in Java
+A runner made in Java

 ## Screenshot